History of KLZR

 In 2003, radio in the Wet Mountain Valley was assigned the call letters KWMV.
-Station representatives attended the National Federation of Community Broadcasters conference and came home with a lot of ideas as well as a better idea of the challenges that lay ahead.
+Station representatives attended the National Federation of Community Broadcasters conference and came home with a lot of ideas as well as a better sense of the challenges that lay ahead.
 Local donations totaling $70,000 were collected to build a tower and purchase equipment.
-Local engineers and other volunteers worked together and the tower was completed in September.
-Local music fans shared their personal collections to stock the station music library with Classical, Jazz, Folk, Bluegrass and Country selections.
+Community engineers and other volunteers worked together and the tower was completed in September.
+Music fans from around the Valley shared their personal collections to stock the station music library with classical, jazz, folk, bluegrass and country selections.

 In May of 2004, KWMV 95.9 FM hit the airways, providing the valley with 24/7 programming that included locally produced music shows as well as nationally syndicated music and information programming.
 In May of 2004, www.kwmv.org debuted and KWMV hosted its first political debate featuring candidates for County Commissioner.